shanikawm/varfinder/README.md

 ## Comprehensive Tool for Simulating Reads and Comparing the Read Mappings and Variant Calling Algorithms

 ## Installation
 Make sure the dependencies are satisfied.
-Then copy the file released script file set.
+Then, copy the files in the released script set.
 ### Dependencies
 **OS:** Any Unix version which satisfies the below dependencies.
 Tested with Enterprise Linux 7